saiflm17/task-5/README.md

 - KUBECTL :

--  It is the command-line tool used to interact with a Kubernetes cluster. so am collecting the link from official document to install the kubectl .
+-  It is the command-line tool used to interact with a Kubernetes cluster. so am collecting the link from official document to install the kubectl.

 -  After am writing a deployment file for an application and the file_name is deployment.yaml .